scala/improvement-proposals/content/existential-containers.md

   xs.maxByOption((a) => a.witness.area(a.value))
 ```

-The type `AnyPolygon` conceptually represents a type-erased polygon.
+The type `AnyPolygon` conceptually represents an arbitrary polygon.
 It consists of a pair containing some arbitrary value as well as a witness of that value's type being a polygon.
 We call this pair an _existential container_, as a nod to a similar feature in Swift, and the remainder of this SIP explains how to express this idea in a single, type-safe abstraction.